dnoursi/finiteStateAutomata/README.md

 # Usage

-The programs in Python and C should both be called with two arguments: an fsm file, then the corresponding fsm.gv file
+The programs in Python and C should both be called with two arguments: an fsm file and the sequence of transitions to analyze.
+Possible transitions can be found in the fsm file.
+A call would be e.g.

+./fsm.py example1.fsm abc
+./fsm.py example2.fsm abcdef